Financial-Times/origami-codedocs/README.md

 - CODEDOCS_API_KEY_NAME
 - CODEDOCS_API_KEY

-### Required in CircleCI
+### Required in CI

-Configuration for Fastly is required in CircleCi:
+Configuration for Fastly is required in CI:

 - FASTLY_PROD
 - FASTLY_SERVICE_PROD
 - FASTLY_BACKEND_NAME_PROD

-The following environment variables are also required in CircleCi for a production deploy:
+The following environment variables are also required in CI for a production deploy:

 - AWS_ACCOUNT_ID_PROD
 - AWS_ACCESS_KEY_ID_PROD